tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_Ive_got_one_hour_before_all_hell_breaks_loose.md

 The light in Chamber 13 shifted.

 Didn't flicker.
-Didn't make a sound.
-Just ...grew dimmer.
-Like a cloud had passed overhead.
+Didn't even make a sound.
+Just ...grew dimmer, like a cloud had passed overhead.
 Except there were no windows.
 And there certainly weren't any clouds.

 I leaned back in the chair, bones creaking like cold timber.
 The air felt thicker now, like something had been added to the room while I read.

-Something caught my eye.
+That's when something caught my eye.

-A smear.
 There—on the far wall.
 Red and smudged.

-Fresh.
+A smear of words.

-I stood and crossed the room, heart ticking with each step.
+I stood and crossed the room, goosebumps tingling my arms.
+The words.
+They’d been written with a finger.
+Dragged across the wall's surface in looping cursive:

+*“Do you dream of her too?”*

+I frowned.

 Whatever this was, it wasn’t ink.

-It looked more like *blood.*
+It looked more like... *blood.*

-It’d been written with a finger.
-Dragged across the surface in looping cursive:

-*“Do you dream of her too?”*

-I swallowed.
+I shivered.

-Behind me, the typewriter *clicked* again.
+***DING!***

+I wheeled about, heart leaping in my chest.

+Chamber 13 remained empty—just endless darkness pouring down those circular walls.
+It was just me and the typewriter.
+And the fresh page it'd just fed into itself.

-Another page was being fed in.
-The keys moved of their own accord—soft, deliberate, like a child sounding out a sentence.
-A new date blinked into existence on the upper margin: **October 13th, 1857.**
+The keys began moving of their own accord—soft, deliberate, like a child sounding out a sentence.
+Typing a fresh entry to Alice's journal.

+*Do you dream of her too?*

+Those words.
+They must have been talking about Alice.

-I looked back at the wall.
-The writing was gone.
+I looked back at the writing on the wall, but it was gone.
+Vanished.

-Just me again.

-I hope.
+...
+Had it ever been there at all?

 **\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_**